UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- UCF has combined with its opponents to score more than 52 points in five of seven games this season.
+- UCF and its opponents have combined to score more than 51.5 points in five of seven games this season.

-- Temple's games have gone over 52 points in three of six chances this season.
+- Saturday's total is 3.2 points lower than the two team's combined 54.7 points per game average.

-- The two teams combine to average 54.7 points per game, 2.7 more than the total in this contest.
+- The 62.5 points per game these two squads have allowed their opponents to score this season are 11.0 more than the 51.5 over/under in this contest.

-- This contest's total is 10.5 points under the 62.5 these two squads combine to give up per game in 2021.

-- Knights games this season feature an average total of 63.1 points, a number 11.1 points higher than Saturday's over/under.
+- The Knights and their opponents have scored an average of 63.1 points per game in 2021, 11.6 more than Saturday's total.

 UCF Stats and Trends